Yoel Romero

-Yoel Romero Palacio (born April 30, 1977) is a Cuban professional mixed martial artist and former freestyle wrestler.
-He currently competes in the Light Heavyweight division for Bellator MMA.
-Romero formerly competed in the Middleweight division for the Ultimate Fighting Championship (UFC), and he was a four-time challenger for the UFC Middleweight Championship.
-As a freestyle wrestler, Romero competed at 85 kilograms, and he was the '99 World Champion (five-time medalist at the World Championships), the '00 Olympic Silver medalist, a three-time World Cup winner (six-time medalist), the '03 Pan American Games Gold medalist (bronze medalist in '99) and a five-time Pan American Champion.
+Yoel Romero Palacio (born April 30, 1977) is a Cuban professional mixed martial artist and former freestyle wrestler who currently competes in the Light Heavyweight division.
+Romero formerly competed in the Middleweight division of the Ultimate Fighting Championship (UFC), where he was a challenger for the UFC Middleweight Championship, in Bellator MMA where he was a challenger for the Bellator Light Heavyweight World Championship, and in Strikeforce.

-As of February 7, 2023, he is #3 in the Bellator Light Heavyweight Rankings.
+As a freestyle wrestler, Romero competed at 85 kilograms, where he was the 1999 World Champion (five-time medalist at the World Championships), the 2000 Olympic Silver medalist, a three-time World Cup winner (six-time medalist), the 2003 Pan American Games Gold medalist (bronze medalist in 1999) and a five-time Pan American Champion.

 Wrestling career

-Romero started training in wrestling in the 1990s, and eventually representing Cuba at senior level in the FILA Wrestling World Championships, which is held in non-Olympic years, from 1997–2005.
+Romero started training in wrestling in the 1990s, eventually representing Cuba at senior level in the FILA Wrestling World Championships, which is held in non-Olympic years, from 1997 to 2005.
 At the 1999 World Wrestling Championships Romero became world champion by defeating the 1996 Olympic gold medalist, Khadzhimurad Magomedov of Russia.
 He missed out on becoming world champion again in 2002.
 After landing a three-point throw against Adam Saitiev to take a 3–2 lead, Romero was penalized a point for passivity with 20 seconds remaining.
 In overtime, after a scramble that saw Romero end on top, it was judged Saitiev had scored in the interim.

 Romero competed in the 2000 Summer Olympics and the 2004 Summer Olympics, representing his home nation of Cuba.
 He won the silver medal in the 2000 freestyle competition, losing to Adam Saitiev in the finals.
 He finished in fourth place in 2004.
 While competing in freestyle wrestling, Romero has defeated three Olympic gold medal winners, and five different world champions.
 Among them were Americans Cael Sanderson and Les Gutches, both of whom Romero has multiple victories over.

 Romero medaled in five world championships, only missing out with his fifth-place finish in 1997, and a sixth-place finish in 2003, when he was battling injuries.
 Other notable achievements include a gold medal at the 2003 Pan American Games, a quadrennial competition held the year before the Olympics, as well as multiple medal-winning finishes at the FILA Wrestling World Cup.
 Romero competed infrequently after 2005: he was suspended for all of 2006 by the Cuban Wrestling Federation for allegedly throwing his match against Mindorashvili at the 2005 World Championships.
 After winning the Grand Prix of Germany in the summer of 2007, he did not return to Cuba, choosing instead to remain in Germany.

 Romero then joined the Ringer-Bundesliga, a professional wrestling league in Germany, in which teams compete for team titles.
 Romero competed as a starting member of SV Johannis Nuremberg, as well as helping coach and train the team.
 Eventually he began to transition into MMA.